Skip Navigation

 • Finally, without life insurance coverage, you’re presuming that nothing terrible will happen to you or, at the very least, your family would be able to handle all expenses without your salary contribution.
 Those are both huge assumptions.

-A return of premium insurance policy can allow an insured person to feel much better about their investment by providing a monetary return if you outlive the insurance policy – a win-win.
+A return of premium insurance policy can allow an insured person to feel much better about their investment by providing a monetary return if they outlive the insurance policy – a win-win.
 It’s money you’ve actually paid and not “brand-new” money, but it can be an attractive boon in your retirement to get a major sum of money returned (like an extreme version of finding five dollars in a jacket pocket).

 Whole life, on the other hand, will last for as long as you pay your premiums.
 That can offer a feeling of ease that you will always be protected, and your beneficiaries will receive something, no matter how long you might live.